Johnny Got His Gun Dalton Trumbo

 Johnny Got His Gun won one of the earliest National Book Awards: the Most Original Book of 1939.
 A 1971 film adaptation was written for the screen and directed by Trumbo himself.

-The limited edition of Johnny Got His Gun by Dalton Trumbo is presented in three states: Artist, Numbered and Lettered.
+This edition of Johnny Got His Gun by Dalton Trumbo is presented in three states: Artist, Numbered and Lettered.
 The editions measure 6” x 9” and feature six full color illustrations by Ūla Šveikauskaitė, a foreword by Cindy Sheehan, an afterword by E.L.
 Doctorow, and the author’s Introduction from 1959 with addendum written in 1970.
-The editions are printed offset on archival Cougar Natural.
+The editions are composed in Monticello types and printed offset on archival Cougar Natural and Mohawk Via.

 The Artist edition is limited to 750 copies with a dust jacket illustrated by Ūla Šveikauskaitė.
 It is a full cloth, smyth sewn binding with two-hits foil stamping.
 It is the only edition of the three with the dust jacket, and is signed by the artist.
 The edition is housed in a metal mesh paper slipcase with an acrylic coating.